 General Tools, Resources, and Support

-The CDC has launched VaccineFinder, a resource for finding vaccines near you.
-Interested individuals can enter their zip code and search radius, and the site will show a list of nearby pharmacies and health centers that are administering the vaccine, and whether the location has doses in stock or not.
-More information can be found here.
+The CDC launched VaccineFinder, a resource for finding vaccines near you.
+Interested individuals can enter their zip code and search radius, and the site will show a list of nearby pharmacies and health centers that are administering the vaccine, and whether the location has doses in stock.

 COVID-19 and Refugees, from UNHCR, provides maps, statistics, and facts on how the pandemic has impeded efforts to protect the displaced and affected their access to basic rights.

-The Morehouse School of Medicine National COVID-19 Resiliency Network (NCRN), an effort funded by the US Office of Minority Health, hosts COVID-19 related resources to help reduce the negative impact of the pandemic on communities.
+The Morehouse School of Medicine National COVID-19 Resiliency Network (NCRN), an effort funded by the US Office of Minority Health, has aggregated COVID-19 related resources to help reduce the negative impact of the pandemic on communities.
 To view these resources, visit their website.

 NRC-RIM has also launched three campaigns that support vaccine confidence.
 These three campaigns include social media messages, handouts, posters and more that advocate for vaccines in different ways.
-“Get the Facts” and “Get Vaccinated” will soon include translations in more than 30 languages, and “Vaccination Is” will be expanded to reach more communities.
 Many of these campaigns have customizable options so you can change the photo, URL, logo and more.